 Computations for the electric field have been performed using an in-house program based on the finite different method.
-The EHD gas pump has actual dimensions of 4 by 4 by 30 inches.
+The EHD gas pump has actual dimensions of 4 by 4 by 24 inches.
 For the electric field calculations, it is anticipated that the electric field does not vary further downstream of the grounded plate.
-As such, a channel length of 16 inches has been has been used in the numerical model to reduce the computational time.
-A uniform grid of 51 x 51 x 401 has been selected for the present calculations.
+As such, a channel length of 10 inches has been has been used in the numerical model to reduce the computational time.
+A uniform grid of 51 x 51 x 251 has been selected for the present calculations.
 Since the radius of the electrode wire is very small, it is appropriate to treat the wire as a nodal point.
 For the solution of electric field, a numerical procedure proposed by Yamamoto and Velkoff [14] has been employed.
 In this procedure, electric potential and space charge density are determined by iterations on Eqs.
-(1) and (2) with an assumed value of space charge density at the wire tip ( $\rho{c0}$ ).
+(1) and (2) with an assumed value of space charge density at the wire tip (ρ{c0}) .
 The validity of the solution is checked by comparing the predicted total current (Eq.
 (4)) with the measured experimental current at the corresponding voltage.
-If the currents do not match, a new value of space charge density at the measure value for that given applied voltage.
+If the currents do not match, a new value of space charge density at the wire tip is assumed and the calculations are repeated until the calculated total current agrees well with the measure value for that given applied voltage.
 There are other algorithms for the solution of electric field (e.g., those proposed by McDonald et al. [26] as well as Kalio and Stock [27]), in which the electrical field condition at the wire is estimated by the Peek's semi-empirical formula [28] instead of an assumed value.
 It should be pointed out that an empirical constant, named the wire condition factor, has been introduced in the formula mentioned above.
 Since the assignment of this empirical constant is somewhat arbitrary, we prefer the approach proposed by Yamamoto and Velkoff [14] over the later ones [26-27].
 However, it has been reported [29-30] that the agreement between the results obtained by these two approaches is very good when the solutions converged.

-$$I{cal} = 2 \int_0^D \int_0^W \rho_c b E_x \, dy dz + 2 \int_0^D \int_0^W \rho_c b E_y \, dx dz,$$ (4)
+$$I{cal} = 2\int_0^D \int_0^W \rho_c b E_x \, dy dz + 2\int_0^D \int_0^W \rho_c b E_y \, dx dz, \tag{4}$$